runmat-org/runmat/website/content/blog/in-defense-of-matlab-whiteboard-style-code.md

 We should keep the language surface that mimics the whiteboard, but swap out the engine for something designed for the era of cloud computing and massive datasets.

-## Keeping the Math, Changing the Engine
+## Keeping the math, changing the engine

 This is exactly why we are building **RunMat**.